MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-dash-sample-data.md

 manager: shellyha
 ---

-# Work with dashboards and sample data
+# Work with AI for Customer Service Insights dashboards

 The dashboards included in AI for Customer Service Insights provide a rich set of analytic tools to give you a clear picture of your customer service system.
 Whether you connect immediately to your customer service data or spend time exploring the sample environment, becoming familiar with the dashboards can help you gain a variety of insights to help you improve system performance.